Michael Gerber (non-fiction writer)

 Michael E. Gerber (born June 20, 1936) is an American author and founder of Michael E. Gerber Companies, a business skills training company based in Carlsbad, California.

-Early life
+Biography

 Michael E. Gerber was born on June 20, 1936, in Elizabeth, NJ.
 He was the son of Harry Gerber (a furniture salesman) and Helen Gary Gerber Aaron.

 With his first wife, Diana Duncan, Gerber had two children, Axel & Kim.
 With his second wife, Susan Arndt, he had his middle child, Hillary.
 He married his third wife, Ilene (a partner and shareholder in E-Myth Worldwide) in 1985, with whom he had his last two children, Sam and Olivia.
 Gerber was remarried to Luz Delia, his fourth wife, in 2006.
 Luz Delia Gerber was born March 4, 1948.